pheryjs/phery/README.md

 ## Highlights

+* Declarative and unobstrusive HTML instead of imperative Javascript
 * AJAX file uploads for good browsers with no effort, just make the form pheryfied
 * Really small footprint, no external dependencies beside jQuery
 * Coded with performance and security in mind